ewertoncosta/currency_converter/README.md

 This is a **Currency Converter** application built using **Kotlin**, **Spring Boot**, and **Maven**.
 It provides functionality to convert currencies using exchange rates fetched from an external API.

 ### 2. Configure the Database
 The **Users** table, used for basic auth, is created automatically when the application starts.
+You can either use admin/admin or user/user to access the service.
 The application uses an embedded **H2 database** for local development.
 No additional setup is required.
 The database configuration is already provided in `src/main/resources/application.yml`:

 ```yaml
 spring: